regundoo/CarND-Traffic-Sign-Classifier-Project/README.md

 * 032.png: correctly identified "Stop"

 The model does not work as good as thought it wold.
-It is struggeling with images on a dark blackground.
-This issue can be solved by preprocessing the images or by training with more images which contain a blck background.
+It is struggling with images on a dark background.
+This issue can be solved by preprocessing the images or by training with more images which contain a black background.

 #### 3. Softmax

-Since 32 Images are used to test the programm, only the first 5 softmax functions are shown below:
+Since 32 Images are used to test the program, only the first 6 softmax functions are shown below:

-As shown aboth, the first image was classefied wrong and you can see, that its also struggeling with the prediction.
+As shown a both, the first image was classified wrong and you can see, that its also struggling with the prediction.
 Three predictions are very close together.
-All other functions are quiet clear and the network is not struggeling at all.
+All other functions are quite clear and the network is not struggling at all.

+Image 1:
 Stop
   0.45151 Priority road
   0.26656 Bicycles crossing
   0.26523 No entry
   0.00901 Traffic signals
   0.00295 Stop
+Image 2:
 Speed limit (70km/h)
   1.00000 Speed limit (70km/h)
   0.00000 Go straight or right
   0.00000 Speed limit (80km/h)
   0.00000 Turn right ahead
   0.00000 Speed limit (20km/h)
+Image 3:
 Speed limit (70km/h)
   1.00000 Speed limit (70km/h)
   0.00000 Speed limit (30km/h)
   0.00000 No vehicles
   0.00000 Speed limit (80km/h)
   0.00000 Stop
+Image 4:
 Stop
   0.99998 Stop
   0.00002 No vehicles
   0.00000 No passing
   0.00000 No entry
   0.00000 Speed limit (50km/h)
+Image 5:
 Stop
   0.98342 Stop
   0.00954 No vehicles
   0.00704 No entry
   0.00000 Speed limit (70km/h)
   0.00000 Bumpy road
+Image 6:
 Stop
   0.99893 Stop
   0.00107 No vehicles